daveaditya/CSCI_544_NLP/assignment_01/README.md

 ## Results

-Based on the cleaning -> preprocessing -> model training described above, the Linear SVM model outperformed other models.
+Based on the cleaning -> preprocessing -> model training described above, the Logistic Regression model outperformed other models.

 ## Conclusion